geo-python/site/source/lessons/L6/exercise-6.rst

         if count == 5:
             break

-As you can see, here our code will exit the loop when the month counter is larger than 5.
+As you can see, here our code will exit the loop when the month counter is equal to 5.
 This can be a handy way to break after a fixed number of iterations.